First published in Positively Positive in June 2018.

 Talk about feeling like a fraud.

-But now, once again, I find myself marveling at the miracle of how everything unfolds exactly as it should.
+But several months later, once again, I found myself marvelling at the miracle of how everything unfolds exactly as it should.
 I had been intensely resisting the struggles in my business, feeling like “I should have it all figured out by now”.
 I was pushing, forcing, and getting increasingly angry that I didn’t have it all down to a fine art after three years in business.
 It got to the point where I got down on my knees and I prayed:

 “OK Universe, if I’m meant to be doing this, I need some guidance.
 Please help me.”

-- I’m 15 years old and I’m in our Science classroom, peering into the fridge to look at the agar plates that we’ve inoculated with mold from an old, decaying orange.
-Penicillin mold has started to grow and I’m amazed that someone once figured out that this mold could save the lives of millions of people worldwide as an antibiotic.
+I’m 15 years old and I’m in our Science classroom, peering into the fridge to look at the agar plates that we’ve inoculated with mould from an old, decaying orange.
+Penicillin has started to grow and I’m amazed that someone once figured out that this mould could save the lives of millions of people worldwide as an antibiotic.
 How cool that you can discover something that saves so many lives?

 Once again, life had a larger game plan.
-There were things that I needed to experience and learn, through contrast and challenge, in order to prepare me for my work as an effective ‘Changemaker’.
+There were things that I needed to experience and learn, through contrast and challenge, in order to prepare me for my work as an effective changemaker.
 Without the struggle and challenge, I wouldn’t have reached the level of clarity and inner knowing that I now have.
 The clarity came so quickly that I wrote a blog article called The Way of a Heart-Centred Changemaker that got picked up and published by Thrive Global.

 It’s a simple change in perspective, but it makes the difference between flowing contentedly with the rhythms of life or suffering.